jdelamer/CSCI-531/lectures/rl/policy-gradient/policy-gradient-methods.md

 Why don’t we want to have a deterministic policy in policy gradient methods?
 :::

-If the action space is discrete and not too large, we could create a parameterized numerical preference $h(s, a, \mathbf{\theta})\in \mathbb{R}$ for each state-action pair.
-The actions with the highest preferences in each state are given the highest probabilities of being selected.

-It can be done with a softmax distribution:
+For discrete action spaces, we can create a parameterized preference $h(s, a, \mathbf{\theta})\in \mathbb{R}$ for each state-action pair.
+Actions with higher preferences are assigned greater probabilities via a softmax distribution:

 $$
 \pi(a|s,\mathbf{\theta}) = \frac{e^{h(s,a,\mathbf{\theta})}}{\sum_b e^{h(s,b,\mathbf{\theta})}}
 $$

-Parameterizing policies according to softmax has two advantages.
+Softmax parameterization offers two advantages:

-The approximate policy can approach a deterministic policy, whereas with $\epsilon$-greedy will always have a probability to choose a suboptimal action.
+- The approximate policy can approach a deterministic policy, whereas with $\epsilon$-greedy will always have a probability to choose a suboptimal action.

-It also enables the selection of actions with arbitrary probabilities.
+- It also enables the selection of actions with arbitrary probabilities.
 Some problem doesn't have one optimal action for a state, but multiple with different probabilities.

 ```{code-cell} ipython3